Office of Primary Care and Rural Health

 As a core function of the Primary Care Office and State Office of Rural Health, getting jobs posted on the 3RNet site is paramount to success and exposure.
 More jobs on the site means more candidates finding YOU, and ultimately more candidate registrations.
 Last year, the jobs the 3RNet posted most were in Family Medicine, Internal Medicine, Pediatrics, Nurse Practitioners, and Physician Assistants.
 During that same time, the specialties/professions with the most candidate registrations were Family Medicine, Internal Medicine, Pediatrics, Nurse Practitioners, Registered Nurses and Physician Assistants.
 If you are looking for a certain candidate, it is crucial to have quality jobs for them to look at as an incentive to register with YOUR employment site.
 To help get the word out to facilities about posting job opportunities on 3RNet, the 3RNet has created a short video that walks facilities through the registration process.

 If you have question, please feel free to contact Dennis D. Moser, on behalf of the Office of Primary Care and Rural Health, 435-865-8453.
 Good Luck in your search for qualified candidates!!

 Rural Health Update

-Rural health updates and policy updates, read about funding opportunities and more…
+Rural health updates and policy updates, read about Policy updates, funding opportunities, Events and Tools, Resources availble.

 Let 3RNet make Recruiting to Rural and Underserved Areas easier - for FREE